redis-developer/redis-kaboom-rpg/README.md

 $ npm install
 ```

 ### Docker setup

  With Docker - you need to have Docker installed and there are no other requirements.
-You can use Docker to get a Redis instance with RedisJSON:
+You can use Docker to get a Redis instance with Redis JSON:

 ```bash
 $ docker-compose up -d